eecworld/cityworks-qa/README.md

 ## Compatibility

-This tool has been tested to work with the following version of Cityworks Server:
+This tool has been tested to work with the following versions of Cityworks Server:

  * Cityworks Server 2013 (SP2 and SP4)
  * Cityworks Server 2013 SP4